 Pelvic or low back pain that increases after long periods of sitting or standing.

-Computed Tomography (CT) which will provide visualization of incompetent veins and allow for proper treatment plan.
+- Computed Tomography (CT) will provide visualization of incompetent veins and allow for the proper treatment plan.

-Pelvic Venography-Used to provide definitive diagnosis and provide treatment at the same time.
+- Pelvic Venography-Used to provide a definitive diagnosis and provide treatment at the same time.

 Pregnancy, hormones, May-Thurner Syndrome ( Compression of the left Iliac vein by the right iliac artery ) Left renal stenosis, tumors, fibroids, endometriosis, or scarring.

 a.
 Medications such as NSAIDs or non-steroidal anti-inflammatory drugs, chronic pain medications such as gabapentin and amitriptyline.